 We invite you on this drone journey, we ask you to trust us as a source to find the best drones on the market today.
 We also want to help you get the most from the experience, watch for tools, tips and tricks for your drone flights.

 Learn more about our drone philosophy by clicking the button below.

 The best part about these nano drones is that none exceed the 0.55 lb weight limit imposed by the FAA.
 You will not have to register these things.
 The downside, they are so small that you are almost stuck to flying indoors.
 The ones we’ve tested are fairly crazy little things, they’ll be all over the place as is, you don’t need wind causing extra difficulty.

-For the most part, you are looking at inexpensive toys, very few offer flight assistance, this is all skill.
-They are usually fairly under-powered as well – they’ll zip around fast enough, but you’re not likely to take off with a camera, for example, and likely are not strong enough to fight a little wind.
+For the most part, you are looking at inexpensive toys with very few offer flight assistance features, this is all skill.
+They are usually fairly under-powered as well – they’ll zip around fast enough, but you’re not likely to take off with a camera, for example, and they are likely not strong enough to fight a little wind.

 Hubsan X4 H111

 First up is the nano drone sitting on my desk, the Hubsan X4 H111.
 This little thing is a blast to fly, but also the most difficult drone I own.
 Powering up gently will lift the drone off the surface, but it is not until you really throttle up that it takes into the air.
 You will have to constantly adjust the throttle to maintain adequate elevation, and the thing seems to have a mind of its own sometimes, be ready to steer all over.

 With a tiny remote control, this is a feature-rich, reliable and resilient flier.
 I am not going to say you can’t hurt it, but it can certainly take a bump, or crash landing, and get back up without complaint.

 Check out the Hubsan X4 H111 for $18 on Amazon today.